snonux/gos/README.md

 :-)

 However, you will notice that there are no messages queued to be posted yet.
-Read the next section of this README...
+Relax and read the next section of this README...

 ## Composing Messages to Be Posted